3 Day Itinerary for Seville Spain

 If you've reversed the order of today's sightseeing and are ending at Metropol Parasol, there's a classic tapas bar 5 minutes away, El Rinconcillo.
 It's the oldest bar in Seville

 Day 2 AM: Barrio de Santa Cruz

-After breakfast, head to Seville's medieval quarter and aimlessly wander.
-Jews were confined here after Ferdinand and Isabella conquered the city in 1248.
+After breakfast, head to Seville's colorful medieval quarter and aimlessly wander.
+Sadly, Jews were confined here after Ferdinand and Isabella conquered the city in 1248.
 Now, Barrio de Sant Cruz is a popular district within the city -- a mass of tangled cobbled streets with tiny palazzos and tile covered patios.

 Some streets are so impossibly narrow, they're called "kissing lanes."
 There are also orange trees everywhere.
 Ah, the scent.
 You can get lost and stumble across secret squares, pretty churches, and tapas bars.

 Plaza de la Santa Cruz is the heart of the barrio.
 But I liked Plaza de Dona Elvira best, and stopped for a delicious lunch there at Vinela Street Food.

 Be sure to stroll along the winding and romantic Calle Agua, which runs along the walls of the Alcazar to Plaza Alfaro.
 In Plaza Alfaro, you'll see a Juliet balcony said to have inspired Shakespeare's Romeo and Juliet.